What is it with our attention spans anyway?

 Creative Director, Sky

-Chomoi has the ability to grasp the business need of the client, understand what the brand stands for and come up with original innovative ideas to solve the clients business problems - quicker than any other creative director I have worked with.
+Chomoi has the ability to come up with original innovative ideas quicker than any other creative director I have worked with.

 Shailesh Sreedharan